-Making sure the subject line contains words like “overdue”, “late”, “urgent”, “important”, or “critical”, is an excellent way to attract the recipient’s attention.
+Making sure the subject line contains words like “overdue”, “late”, “urgent”, “important”, or “critical”, is an excellent way to attract the recipient’s attention and receive timely payment.

-Of course, the due date refers to the due date in the invoice they didn’t pay yet.
+Of course, the due date refers to the due date for the original invoice.
 Therefore, the customers can see in the reminder email how long it has passed since.

 The late payment email should also include the payment options you provide to your customer.

 Make it easy for them to pay by including, for instance, a direct link to a payment portal if you use it, a physical address for sending a check, or whatever other method you think they prefer.

 The more methods of payment you include, the better the chances you’ll get your money on time.